TAE40116 Certificate IV in

+All assessment documents are written in Microsoft Word.
 You will need to be competent using this program.
 It is essential that if you do not know how to use this program that you seek tuition before your course commences.

 The laptop needs to be Wi-Fi enabled so that you can access the internet wirelessly from the training room using our Wi-Fi connection.
 You will be required to bring a laptop on every day of the course.

-- Candidates are advised that they will need to possess effective language, communications and interpersonal skills and have the ability to write a range of documentation.
+Candidates are advised that they will need to possess effective language, communications and interpersonal skills and have the ability to write a range of documentation.

 Candidates will also be expected to read and interpret training packages, develop and document learning programs, present information, use technology and prepare various records and documents.
 Furthermore, cognitive skills in planning, research, interpretation, analysis and synthesis form part of the skills requirements of many units.

-- Candidates with special needs are advised to email firstname.lastname@example.org prior to booking so that reasonable adjustments to training and assessment can be contemplated.
+Candidates with special needs are advised to email firstname.lastname@example.org prior to booking so that reasonable adjustments to training and assessment can be contemplated.

-- Where a student has an identified need for assistance with language, literacy or numeracy, CBD College’s trainers and assessors will endeavour to provide this assistance directly.
+Where a student has an identified need for assistance with language, literacy or numeracy, CBD College’s trainers and assessors will endeavour to provide this assistance directly.

 Issuance of Certificates

 You will need to submit your assessments and wait for them to be assessed.
-This can take up to 10 or so business days.
-Once you have been marked as competent in all assessment task requirements you will be notified via email.
+This can take up to 15 or so business days.
+Once you have been marked as competent in all assessments, you will be notified via email.
 Your Certificate and Record of Transcript will be posted to you within 10 business days of receiving your completion email.